Implementing Cross-Platform Push Notifications in Sakai

 1. VAPID Subject Configuration Issues

-Our first major hurdle was Apple’s strict VAPID subject validation.
-We discovered that Apple’s push service returns 403 Forbidden for improperly formatted subjects.
+Apple’s push service returns 403 Forbidden for improperly formatted VAPID subjects.

 Problem: Default configuration used empty string